finebyte/AppMsgBridge/README.md

 # AppMsgBridge
-AppMessage Bridge for Pebble Emulator to Android
+AppMessage Tools for Pebble Emulator

-Updated: 5 March 2015
+Send AppMessages from Android , File, or Simple Web Interface to Emu

+Updated: 9 April 2016

 Instructions
 ------------